 When you and your team don’t know if an email has been replied to, there is a good chance someone else might start working on it.

-Imagine you’re running a sales team using the Google Collaborative Inbox and two sales executives end up replying to the same prospect.
+Imagine you’re running a sales team using the Collaborative Inbox in Google Workspace, and two sales executives end up replying to the same prospect.
 You’ve ruined your first impression right there.
 For all you know, you’d lose the client for being unprofessional.

 Even when you’ve assigned the email to an individual, the rest of the team would not know about it.
 To them, the email looks unattended unless they see a reply.

 6. You will have to deal with a lot more emails

 A good team tool should make it easy for people to communicate and collaborate.
 They should be able to exchange information without writing more emails.

 But, inside a Google Collaborative Inbox, the only way to communicate with a teammate is by writing more emails.

 Have a question to ask?
 Send an email, and you get a reply via email.
 Have a status update to ask?
 Send an email, and you again get a reply via email.

 Basically, when you use the Google Collaborative Inbox, the only way you can exchange information with someone is by email — which unnecessarily clogs up everyone’s inboxes and slows down teamwork.